WINTER USE DATA COLLECTION

-The Data Collection Initiative (DCI) is a multi-year program undertaken by WCU students to collect unbiased winter recreation data in the Gunnison National Forest.
+The Winter Use Data Collection Initiative (DCI) is a multi-year program undertaken by WCU students to collect unbiased winter recreation data in the Gunnison National Forest.
 The program is supervised by Professor Melanie Armstrong.
 Collecting unbiased data is an important first step to enable the community, user groups and land managers to make informed decisions concerning winter travel management.

 The winter 2017/2018 effort was led by WCU graduate student Douglas Shaw.
 Infrared detector cameras were utilized to collect recreational usage data at each of six trailheads: Kebler Pass, Slate River, Washington Gulch, Gothic Corridor and Brush Creek (two sites: Brush Creek Trailhead and Brush Creek Road).
 On site observations were also conducted to verify the data.